 Clinical sites provide guidance regarding required health requirements.
 Clinical site clearance requirements (including but not limited to clinical site required immunizations, screening tests, criminal background screening, health screening, physical exam and drug screening) must be met prior to registering for clinical nursing courses.
 Students register for all clinical sections with the Coordinator Clinical Partnerships based on timely completion of required clinical clearance requirements.
-Students must remain in compliance with updated requirement from clinical agencies.
+Students must remain in compliance with updated requirements from clinical agencies.
+Clinical sites will not allow placement for students who fail to remain in compliance with clinical site clearance requirements.
 Costs associated with clinical clearance are the responsibility of the student.

-After admittance to the nursing program students are required to attend a Clinical Clearance Meeting to learn about current requirements and due dates and procedures for documenting clinical requirements.
+After admittance to the nursing program students are required to attend a Clinical Clearance Meeting to learn about current requirements, due dates and procedures for documenting clinical clearance requirements.
 Students are required to adhere to all clinical clearance due dates.
 Clinical clearance requirements are subject to change on short notice due to clinical facility policy updates.

 Students are required to purchase a medical document uploader from SentryMD/AdamsSafeguard.
 Primary source documents are required to be uploaded to the Sentry portal as proof of compliance.
-Student health documents and background checks are provided to the clinical sites.

-Nursing students who fail to adhere to clinical clearance requirements or due dates are ineligible to register for nursing courses.
+Student health documents and background checks are provided to the clinical sites for clearance review.
+Nursing students who fail to adhere to clinical clearance requirements or due dates are ineligible to register for clinical nursing courses.

 A student who is not clinically cleared is ineligible to participate in clinical rotations, and therefore, cannot continue in the nursing course or program.
-Clinical clearance requirements can change at any time and may change on short notice.

-Medical Clearance-Physical Exam
+Medical Clearance- Physical Exam